KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 **Cross-tradition application.** The same composite-figure mechanism produces analogous conflations wherever redactors lacking the bifurcal lattice attribute both centropic and inverse material to a single sovereign name.
 The parsing discipline generalizes: attributional analysis by layer, not monovalent assignment.

+### Note on Composite Figure Conflation (Generalization)

+The YHWH conflation, the Satan / Devil distinction, the Maya double-mapping, the Krishna L₅ / L₃ soft conflation, and similar cases share a common structural mechanism: **redactors and mythmakers lacking the bifurcal lattice attribute material from multiple structural layers to a single textual figure**, producing a composite that reads inconsistently because its attributions come from different sources.

+**Diagnostic markers of composite figure conflation:**

+- Apparent contradictions in the figure's behavior or attributes that cannot be reconciled as "different modes" of a single layer
+- Multiple interpretive traditions each correctly identifying real material in the figure but disagreeing on the figure's essential character
+- The figure functioning coherently in some passages and incoherently in others depending on which attributions are active

+**Resolution method — attributional analysis by layer:**

+1. Identify the centropic attributions in the text (lawful architecture, mercy, structural correction, integration, universal address)
+2. Identify the inverse attributions in the text (coercive binding, fear-compliance, hierarchical particularization, literal war imagery, ritual blood-systems imposed for control)
+3. Identify the cultural-elevation attributions (claims to supernal or trans-structural status beyond the figure's operative layer)
+4. Assign each attribution-set to its structural layer
+5. Parse the composite rather than forcing monovalent assignment

+**Generalization across traditions:**

+- **YHWH** — L₄ DL composite with IL₄ IDL attributions
+- **Satan / Devil** — IL₅ Nekron with IL₄ IDL operative tempter attributions; also culturally conflated with L₄ DL Job's Accuser
+- **Maya** — L₄ DP / DL (natural veil / Lila) with IL₃ IDM and IL₂ ISM attributions (Avidya)
+- **Krishna** — L₅ Theon operative with L₃ DM guiding-function attributions (soft conflation)
+- **Osiris** — L₄ DL primary with L₃ DS post-restoration attributions (centropic cascade, not conflation)

+**Cascade contra conflation distinction preserved:** a cascade is lawful manifestation of a single structural current across layers (Osiris, the Satanic Arc).
+Conflation is redactor attribution of different structural sources to a single name (YHWH, Satan / Devil, Maya).
+The attributional-analysis method applies to conflation; cascade analysis applies to lawful cross-layer current.

+**Interpretive implication:** competing readings of sovereign figures in world mythologies often encode correct perception of real material from opposing sides of the attributional composite.
+The disputes are not resolvable by deciding which reading is "correct" but by parsing which material each reading was apprehending.
+The bifurcal lattice permits this parsing where monovalent interpretation cannot.

 ### Note on Maya contra Skotos

 Maya (Decode 23) is the *natural* veil — a L₄ DP / DL function that projects manifestation as seeming reality.
 It is centropic infrastructure: the necessary attenuation of Aionic reality enabling sovereign evolution of L₂ consciousness.
 Without it, experience collapses back into undifferentiated unity.
 The *inverse* veil is IL₂ ISM (Skotos) — a distortion that conceals structural veracity and traps consciousness in mimicry.
 Maya enables choice; Skotos prevents it.
 The spiritual task is not to destroy the veil but to see through it — recognizing the world as Aion made visible through the artistry of limitation.